AP: Craig Ruttle

 "What they're doing is wrong," said Ayia Mustafa, 12, of the New York borough of Bronx.
 "I'm here to protest what's going on in Gaza.
 What's going on is wrong — bad things like killing children."

-She was among about 500 demonstrators who walked to the United Nations on Manhattan's East Side after gathering behind police barricades off Columbus Circle to protest Israeli actions in the Gaza Strip.
+She was among about 500 demonstrators who walked to the United Nations on 's East Side after gathering behind police barricades off Columbus Circle to protest actions in .

-In midtown Manhattan, police on motorcycles stood by, engines revved up to accompany the marchers before they peacefully headed toward the United Nations building.
+In midtown Manhattan, police on motorcycles stood by, engines revved up to accompany the marchers before they peacefully headed toward the .

-"We are all Palestinians and because of the occupation there is no justice in Gaza," said Zouleikha Ban, 57, a native of Algeria who lives in the borough of Staten Island.
+"We are all Palestinians and because of the occupation there is no justice in Gaza," said Zouleikha Ban, 57, a native of Algeria who lives in the borough of .

 Behind metal police barricades at Columbus Circle on Saturday, demonstrators chanted: "Free, free Palestine!
 Occupation is a crime!"
 Organizers called for an end to U.S. aid to Israel.